 Your oral defense was successful and you have been awarded Honors or some level of Honors.
 This is a huge accomplishment, and you should be very proud.

 There are a couple of things you need to do to wrap-up your project and save your work for posterity.

 Immediately after you complete your oral defense, you will get signatures from your Examining Committee members on your thesis cover sheet (example).
 You will then upload a copy of your signed cover sheet here.
 No hard copies will be accepted.

-Your Honors advisor will report your level of Honors.
-Only advisors may submit this form: student submissions will not be accepted.
+Your Honors advisor will report your Honors level using the Certification of Honors Awarded form.
+Only advisors may submit this form- student submissions will not be accepted.

 Both your cover sheet and your advisor's report are due one week after the last day of classes of your project's second semester.

 Sign and submit the License and Embargo for Honors Theses Form before you upload your thesis.
 This form is required whether or not you choose to embargo your work.
 Your Embargo form MUST MATCH the terms you specify in the institutional repository ScholarWorks (IR publishing options).

 Read more about licensing and embargo periods.

 Upload your Thesis to Swem's Archives